patterd2/sfde_sublinear/README.md

 # sfde_sublinear
-Some simple MATLAB scripts to produce figures for a paper I am writing.
+Some MATLAB scripts to produce figures for a paper I am writing.
 Figures are based on simulations of sample paths of nonlinear stochastic functional differential equations and are intended to illustrate various theoretical results.